 7 Passive income examples

 Interest income is from your money-earning interest in a bank or interest that is paid back to you from money that you lend.
 It’s the epitome of your money earning money for you.

 You must already have money in order to leverage this passive income source.
 This means that at some point, you would have earned money from an active income source first.

 Nonetheless, this is an easy passive income stream because the most you have to do is deposit money into a savings account.

 2. Dividend income from investing

 A dividend is money paid out to stockholders by companies from their profits.
 Essentially, it’s your piece of the pie from your monetary investment in the company.
-Tth r more shares that you hold in a dividend-paying stock, the more income you can make.
+The more shares that you hold in a dividend-paying stock, the more income you can make.

-Again, in this instance you’ll need money to get started investing in the stock market.
-The great news is that you can start small with investing and reinvest your dividends to earn more money.
+Again, in this instance, you’ll need money to get started investing in the stock market.
+The great news is that you can start small by investing and reinvest your dividends to earn more money.

 3. Rental Income

 Rental income is money that is earned from renting out your property—in most cases, a home or commercial property.
 If done strategically, the income is enough to cover the mortgage, maintenance, and optional property management costs, with enough left over for profit.